Super McShane identity: Introduction

 \section{Introduction}

 Greg McShane proved in his thesis \cite{greg} the remarkable fact that for any hyperbolic structure (complete metric of constant Gaussian curvature -1) on a once-punctured torus $F$, we have

 where the sum is over all the simple closed geodesics $\gamma$ in $F$ and $\ell_\gamma$ is the hyperbolic length of $\gamma$.
-Maryam Mirzakhani generalized this in her thesis \cite{maryam} to the setting of hyperbolic structures on bordered hyperbolic surfaces and famously employed this to derive an effective recursion for the computation of Weil-Petersson volumes of Riemann moduli spaces, prove Witten's conjecture in a novel manner and to establish the asymptotic growth rates of simple closed geodesics on any finite-type hyperbolic surface.
+Maryam Mirzakhani generalized this in her thesis \cite{maryam} to the setting of hyperbolic structures on bordered hyperbolic surfaces and famously employed this to derive an effective recursion for the computation of Weil-Petersson volumes of Riemann moduli spaces \cite{Msim}, prove Witten's conjecture in a novel manner \cite{Mwei} and to establish the asymptotic growth rates of simple closed geodesics on any finite-type hyperbolic surface \cite{Mgro}.

-Relevant to our discussion here, consider the moduli space of flat $G$-connections \cite{morgan} on a surface $F$ of negative Euler characteristic, or equivalently the space of conjugacy classes of representations from $\pi_1(F)$ into a Lie group $G$, where one imposes certain conditions on the holonomy around the punctures, if any, in order to control the singularities of this moduli space which arise from the quotient by the conjugation action of G on representations.
-In the special case where $G=\PSL_2({\mathbb R})$, the maximal dimensional component of this moduli space is the classical Teichm\"uller space of $F$ \cite{goldman}.
+Relevant to our discussion here, consider the moduli space of flat $G$-connections \cite{morgan} on a surface $F$ of negative Euler characteristic, or equivalently the space of conjugacy classes of representations from $\pi_1(F)$ into a Lie group $G$, where one imposes certain conditions on the holonomy around the punctures, if any.
+These conditions help to control the singularities which arise on the moduli space obtained from taking the quotient of the representation variety by the conjugation action of G. In the special case where $G=\PSL_2({\mathbb R})$, the maximal dimensional component of this moduli space is the classical Teichm\"uller space of $F$ \cite{goldman}.
 More generally, for $G$ a split real simple Lie group, certain components of these moduli spaces provide the higher Teichm\"uller spaces (see, e.g., \cite{wienhard} for an overview).
-In this context, McShane's identity can be seen as the statement that the function given by $\sum_\gamma (e^{\ell_\gamma}+1)^{-1}$ is constant one half on Teichm\"uller space.
+In this context, McShane's identity is the statement that the function given by $\sum_\gamma (e^{\ell_\gamma}+1)^{-1}$ is constant one half on Teichm\"uller space.
 A wealth of generalized McShane-type identities have followed (see \cite{britan} for a survey), and recent work \cite{yi+zhe} has provided an analogous identity for positive $G=\SL_3({\mathbb R})$ representations with unipotent boundary holonomy, as well as identities for positive $G=\SL_N({\mathbb R})$ representations with loxodromic boundary holonomy.